2021 Washington Football Team season: Week 3: at Buffalo Bills

 Buffalo got out to a 21-0 lead early, and Washington was never able to fully recover in a 43-21 loss.
 Josh Allen threw for 358 yards and four touchdowns, and ran for another in the fourth to give Buffalo a 43-14 lead.
-The 43 points allowed were the most points Washington has allowed under Ron Rivera, and were the most points they had allowed since week 17 of the 2019 season against the Dallas Cowboys (until Week 16 of this season).
+The 43 points allowed were the most points the Football Team has allowed under Ron Rivera, and were the most points they had allowed since week 17 of the 2019 season against the Dallas Cowboys (until Week 16 of this season, coincidentally also against Dallas).
 Washington dropped to 1-2 on the season.